AT LIFE UNIVERSITY, WE HOST STUDENTS FROM ALL OVER THE WORLD.

 *Applicants from the following countries are exempt from the English language proficiency exam: Australia, Bahamas, Barbados, some parts of Canada, Dominica, Ghana, Guyana, Ireland, Jamaica, Liberia, New Zealand, Sierra Leone, Tobago, Trinidad, United Kingdom or Zimbabwe.
 Students who have received a four-year degree from the United States are also exempt from an English language proficiency exam.

-- You must submit application materials that are required for your intended, unique program of study 30 days prior to domestic term application deadlines.
+You must submit all supplemental items 30 days prior to domestic term application deadlines.
 Note: Additional documentation may be required based on applicants program of study.

 Click here for the International Student’s Handbook.